Silverman-Lab/mutt/2019_viera-silva_naturemicrobiology_psc-ibd/README.txt

 Measured covariates:
 Serum alkaline phosphatase (U/L), Faecal calprotectin (µg/g), Serum CRP (mg/L)	Average faecal cell count (cells/g), Moisture content (%), Predicted DMM Enterotype,	 RMP Observed Richness (N genera)

+This study did not have counts, relative abundances, batch information, or the ASV-Sequences.
+However, the authors supplied the QMP matrix.
+It was from the QMP matrix in which we transformed to obtain the relative abundance matrix.

+parse script does some weird stuff:
+-requires an NCBI entrez api key because it uses the taxize package to get the corresponding taxa name from the relevant database we need to convert to for MLSCALE study.
+-it then manually corrects some that Maxwell looked up by hand as it cant classify some of the corresponding taxa

+Sequencing data is not publicly available -- Jeroen Raes study.

+all data collected by Maxwell Konnaris

+parse.R finished 04/09/25